remotion-dev/remotion/packages/docs/docs/lambda/region-selection.md

 ## Selecting a region

-There are 3 ways of selection a region:
+There are 3 ways to select a region:

 - When using the Node.JS APIs, you have to pass the region explicitly to each function.
 Make sure your projects satisfy the Typescript types or follow the documentation.